Comparing the AI FP&A Tools on the Market

 7) Workday Adaptive Planning

-Workday is one of the world’s leading enterprise cloud platforms for finance, HR, and workforce management.
-Founded in 2005, the company has grown into a dominant provider of financial management, human capital management (HCM), and enterprise planning solutions, serving thousands of global organizations across industries such as technology, healthcare, higher education, retail, and financial services.
+Workday is one of the world's leading enterprise cloud platforms for finance, HR, and workforce management.
+Founded in 2005, the company has grown into a dominant provider of financial management, human capital management (HCM), and enterprise planning solutions, serving more than 11,000 organizations worldwide, including more than 65% of the Fortune 500.

-Through its new AI engine, Workday Illuminate, the company aims to transform how organizations analyze data, automate insights, and make strategic decisions.
-It is embedded across the Workday ecosystem rather than functioning as a standalone tool.
+Through its AI engine, Workday Illuminate, the company aims to transform how organizations analyze data, automate insights, and make strategic decisions, embedded across the Workday ecosystem rather than functioning as a standalone tool.

 Pros